martinabr/martinabr.github.io/README.md

 Martina completed her PhD at the Technische Universität Dresden, Germany, under guidance of Prof. Dr. Silvia Santini in 2018.
 From May to August 2015, she joined Prof. Dr. Olaf Landsiedel’s research group in Chalmers University of Technology, Sweden, as a research scholar.
 She received her Master of Science in Information and Communication Technology from the Brandenburg University of Technology Cottbus (BTU), Germany, in 2012.

 ## Selected Publications
+   * M. Brachmann, O. Landsiedel, D. Göhringer, and S. Santini.
+Whisper: Fast Flooding for Low-Power Wireless Networks.
+Accepted for publication in ACM Transactions on Sensor Networks (TOSN).
+   * M. Brachmann, S. Duquennoy, N. Tsiftes, and T. Voigt.
+IEEE 802.15.4 TSCH in Sub-GHz: Design Considerations and Multi-band Support.
+In To appear in Proceedings of the IEEE Conference on Local Computer Networks (LCN), 2019.
    * M. Brachmann, O. Landsiedel, S. Santini, [Keep the Beat: On-The-Fly Clock Offset Compensation for Synchronous Transmissions in Low-Power Networks](https://ieeexplore.ieee.org/document/8109370), In: IEEE Conference on Local Computer Networks (LCN), 2017. [[code]](https://github.com/martinabr/flock)
    * M. Brachmann, O. Landsiedel, S. Santini, [Concurrent Transmissions for Communication Protocols in the Internet of Things](https://ieeexplore.ieee.org/document/7796815), In: IEEE Conference on Local Computer Networks (LCN), 2016. [[code]](https://github.com/martinabr/laneflood)
    * M. Stein, T. Petry, I. Schweizer, M.Brachmann, M. Mühlhäuser, [Topology Control in Wireless Sensor Networks: What Blocks the Breakthrough?](https://ieeexplore.ieee.org/document/7796813), In: IEEE Conference on Local Computer Networks (LCN), 2016.